Neptune Blog

 3. Metrics for classification:

 For every classification model prediction, a matrix called the confusion matrix can be constructed which demonstrates the number of test cases correctly and incorrectly classified.
-It looks something like this (considering 1 – Positive and 0 – Negative are the target classes):
+It looks something like this (considering that 1 – Positive and 0 – Negative are the target classes):

 Actual 0